astronomer/docs/software/upgrade-to-0-28.md

 `brew install astronomer/tap/astro@0.28`

 Earlier versions of the Astronomer CLI are backwards incompatible with Astronomer v0.28.
 All team members within your organization must upgrade the Astronomer CLI individually before taking any further action on the platform or in a local Airflow environment.
-For a detailed breakdown of CLI changes between versions, refer to [Astronomer CLI releases](https://github.com/astronomer/astro-cli/releases).
-For detailed install guidelines and more information on the Astronomer CLI, refer to [Astronomer CLI Quickstart](https://docs.astronomer.io/software/0.25/cli-quickstart).
+For a detailed breakdown of CLI changes between versions, refer to the [CLI Release Notes](cli-release-notes.md).
+For detailed install guidelines and more information on the Astronomer CLI, refer to [Astronomer CLI Quickstart](cli-quickstart.md).

 ## Roll Back to Software v0.25